Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 - India

-Kerala on Wednesday witnessed a political storm over the startling revelations by Swapna Suresh, a key accused in the sensational gold-smuggling in the diplomatic bags case, while a co-accused in the case was picked up by vigilance officials, and a complaint lodged by a ruling LDF MLA seeking a probe into the ''conspiracy'' behind her allegations.
+Kerala on Wednesday witnessed a political storm over the startling revelations by Swapna Suresh, a key accused in the sensational gold-smuggling in the diplomatic bags case, while a co-accused in the case was picked up by vigilance officials, and the police registered a case on a ruling LDF MLA's complaint alleging conspiracy behind her revelations against him, Chief Minister Pinarayi Vijayan and his family in connection with the case.

+Police said the case has been registered under different sections of the Indian Penal Code including ''criminal conspiracy'' after receiving legal advice from the Deputy Director of Prosecution.
+A Special Investigation Team led by a senior police official will probe the case.

+In his complaint, Left MLA and former minister K T Jaleel alleged conspiracy behind the fresh allegations levelled against him Vijayan and his family by the key accused in the gold smuggling case.

+Earlier in the day, Suresh claimed a co-accused in the gold smuggling case was picked up by vigilance officials allegedly from her flat, prompting her to level a serious allegation that he was ''kidnapped'' by some unknown people because of her revelations against the CM, his family and some top bureaucrats.

+Later, it emerged Sarith PS was picked up by the Vigilance and Anti-Corruption Bureau of the state police in connection with another case.
+He was released later.

-The entire chain of events played out like the screenplay of a thriller movie starting with Suresh in the morning telling reporters outside her office in Palakkad that her allegations against Chief Minister Pinarayi Vijayan came in the wake of threats to her life and not because of any personal or political agenda.
+The entire chain of events played out like the screenplay of a thriller movie starting with Suresh in the morning telling reporters outside her office in Palakkad that her allegations against chief minister Vijayan came in the wake of threats to her life and not because of any personal or political agenda.

-Minutes after she concluded her press conference, she told a TV channel that her colleague Sarith PS, who also worked with her at HRDS India, had been kidnapped in broad daylight from her home by 3 or 4 unknown people.
+Minutes after she concluded her press conference, she told a TV channel that her colleague Sarith, who also worked with her at HRDS India, had been kidnapped in broad daylight from her home by 3 or 4 unknown people.

-The opposition continued its onslaught against the government over the issue and pressed for Vijayan's resignation.

-Continuing her attack against the government, Suresh alleged Sarith was ''kidnapped'' by some unknown people because of her revelations.

 ''Earlier you asked what the threat was.
 Now, it is no longer threats, the attacks have started.
 HRDS India staff Sarith has been forcefully kidnapped from my home by 3 or 4 unknown people.
 They have started their attacks.
 Can you imagine that?
 I only spoke a little, did not speak in detail and already they have become scared.
 This is a signal of that.
-They are confessing on their own through such dirty tactics,'' she claimed after news of his alleged abduction came out.
+They are confessing on their own through such dirty tactics,'' she claimed.

 Subsequently, it emerged that State Vigilance officials had picked up Sarith in connection with another case against him regarding the Life Mission project.

-Sarith, who was released from Vigilance custody after a few hours, told reporters he was not given any prior notice or even allowed to wear slippers before he was forcibly picked up and taken away by the officials.
+After being released from the Vigilance custody, following a three hour long interrogation, Sarith told reporters that he was not given any prior notice or even allowed to wear slippers before he was 'forcibly' picked up and taken away by the officials.

 Suresh, while speaking to reporters, also questioned how Sarith could be picked up in the case without being given any prior notice and added that she was not scared of anyone.

-Earlier in the day, she told mediapersons that she only disclosed before the court -- in her statement under section 164 of Criminal Procedure Code -- the other people allegedly involved in the smuggling cases and their ''degrees of involvement''.
+In her press conference in the morning, Suresh claimed that she only disclosed before the court -- in her statement under section 164 of Criminal Procedure Code -- the other people allegedly involved in the smuggling cases and their ''degrees of involvement''.

 ''Therefore, to be on the safe side I deposed all the statements before the court with the facts,'' she said and added that she has not finished what she has to say about the cases.